Founder & Voice Teacher

 She had role preparation and solo performances under the well-known pianist and solo Répétiteur Hilda Cabezas-Grabner at the Hannover Opera House in Germany.
 She then started to work at the Ankara State Opera and Ballet House as a singer in Turkey.
 She has studied individually with world famous opera singers and conductors, attended to their master classes like Mirella Freni, Leyla Gencer and Licinio Montefusco.

 After moving to United States, she chose to complete her Associate of Arts degree at Tarrant County College and Bachelor’s degree at the University of Texas at Arlington where she was awarded with a vocal scholarship.
 She is an alumni and a lifelong member of the Phi Theta Kappa Honor Society.
 She has also earned Phi Theta Kappa Honor Society Scholarship.
 While studying in the United States she had the opportunity to perform with the Dallas Symphony Orchestra.
-Additionally, she performed the lead role of "Orlovsky" in Johann Strauss, Die Fledermaus while attending the University Texas at Arlington.
+Additionally, she performed the lead role of "Orlovsky" in Johann Strauss, Die Fledermaus while attending the University of Texas at Arlington.

 Some of her solo repertoire includes Cherubino in Mozart's Le Nozze di Figaro.
 Madam Flora in Menotti's The Medium, Mother in Menotti's The Consul, Anita in Bernstein's West Side Story, Charlotte in Massenet's Werther also some of her solo concert repertoire includes Wagner's Wesendonk Lieder, Beethoven's 9th Symphony, Mahler 's Des Knaben Wunderhorn, Mahler's Der Jugendzeit.
-Her solo performances mostly were in Germany, Turkey, Italy and United States.
+Her solo performances were primarily in Europe and the United States.

 In her career she always found time to share her knowledge in years of experience with others.
 She has worked with singers, actors, teachers and performers to make them better understand their voice and how it is designed to function naturally so they can efficiently and effectively express themselves vocally.
 Additionally, she has taught individuals from various professional backgrounds how to find and use their voice in a healthy manner, as well as rehabilitation for people suffering from vocal challenges.